MSLNZ/msl-loadlib/README.rst

 .. _MSL Package Manager: http://msl-package-manager.readthedocs.io/en/latest/?badge=latest

-For installation on Linux, please follow the instructions on the `prerequisites <http://msl-loadlib.readthedocs.io/en/latest/install.html#prerequisites>`_ section of the documentation.
+To install the `Python for .NET`_ dependency on Linux, please follow the instructions on the `prerequisites <http://msl-loadlib.readthedocs.io/en/latest/install.html#prerequisites>`_ section of the documentation.

 Developers Guide